In this German Shepherd feeding guide, you will find out a whole heap of important information related to dog food for German Shepherds.

 - Highly digestible foods are good

-- Fat content should be at 18% or more (omega fatty acids are good compared to saturated fats)
+- A general fat content to aim for might be 18% (omega fatty acids are good compared to saturated fats) (but, this is not breed specific – it is for dogs in general)

 - Puppies have different feeding guidelines to full grown dogs – be wary of solid foods early on.
 Puppies also need specific nutrients for energy and to help their bodies grow